sam02-uni/pose/README.md

 # POSE: Path-optimal symbolic execution prototype

 This repository contains the prototype implementation of path-optimal symbolic execution.
-To compile and run it you need Coq, OCaml (that usually comes with Coq), make and Z3.
+To compile and run it you need [Coq](https://coq.inria.fr/), [OCaml](https://ocaml.org/), usually coming with Coq, [make](https://www.gnu.org/software/make/) and [Z3](https://github.com/Z3Prover/z3).
 Build the Coq files and extract the OCaml implementation by running

     $ make